iblameandrew/caster/README.md

 The best way to deal with situations, is by being resonant with them: don't oppose them, but let them teach you, so you can eventually ride the beast.

-_Inspired in King David's adventures as a rogue, we encourage you yo become sovereign and to not project your own bullshit unto other people: each day is a test, and deciding what to do about the test is about you and you only. **Not about other people** — the safest way of being, is your memory of what you did.
+_Inspired in King David's adventures as a rogue, we encourage you to become sovereign and to not project your own problems unto other people: each day is a test, and deciding what to do about the test is about you and you only — the safest way of being, is your memory of what you did.
 No one can ever strip you away from that privilege._

 https://m.youtube.com/watch?v=nBHEX0odIMY&pp=ygUeSG93IHRvIGJlIGEgY29tc2VydmF0aXZlIHJlYmVs